wp-plugins/subpages-expand/readme.txt

 Requires at least: 3.3.2
 Tested up to: 3.4.2
 Stable tag: trunk
+License: GPLv3

-Add the shortcode [subpages_expand] to any parent page and all child pages will be rendered in that spot with title links that expand to each sub-page's content when clicked
+Add [subpages_expand] to any parent page.
+All child pages' titles are shown as links that expand to content when clicked

 == Description ==

 Intended users: editors, authors, contributers

-This plugin will allow you to display the content of subpages in the parent page in the form of expandible links.
+This plugin will allow you to display the content of subpages in form of expandible links.

-Simply add [subpages_expand] to any page and the subpages' content will be displayed at that location.
-See the screenshots.
+Simply add [subpages_expand] to any parent page.
+The titles of each of the subpages will be displayed there as clickable links.
+When the user clicks the link, it will expand, displaying the content of that child page.

+Clicking the title again will collapse the content.

 == Installation ==
 If you have a single file (ending in ".zip"), then use the *Upload* method.
 If you have multiple files, use the *Files* method.
 If you're installing from wordpress directly, just hit the big 'Install Plugin' button.